Yes Please!: Selecting producers and studios

-Barbados sessions
+Barbados sessions; hindrances to recording

 On 17 January 1992, the day after Day had re-joined the band, they flew from Manchester to The Bahamas.
 Factory hoped the remote location would help sedate Shaun Ryder's heroin addiction; he had smuggled methadone (intended as a substitute for heroin) into the island, which he consumed immediately upon arrival.
 They were not allowed to leave the airport unless they had out-going tickets as well, which had not been booked as they were unsure as to how long they would be recording for.
 Day, still affected by the sack and worried about the workload ahead, had a mental breakdown.
 Whelan and Paul Ryder had been drinking throughout the 13-hour flight to the island and continued when the band took up residence at Sam Lord's Castle.
 They were asked to leave the accommodation when they found out keyboardist Paul Davis assaulted the bar band.

 They then travelled to Blue Wave Studio in Saint Philip, Barbados, which was owned by Eddy Grant.
 The studio itself was housed in a shack in the middle of a sugar plantation, as well as being near a jungle.
 It was on the driveway of Grant's estate, who was away during this time.
 The studio's manager heard unfavourable stories about the band and had to be reassured by Frantz and Weymouth that the pair would handle everything.
 The pair and their associates had arrived at the studio some days prior to bringing it up to standard for recording with the band, as there were issues with power outages and fluctuation.
 Shaun Ryder and Bez lived at the studio so that others could watch him, while the rest of the band set up on a private gated estate.
 Frantz, Weymouth, and the rest of the band had set up at the studio; when Shaun Ryder showed up, he was unfit to do any work.